damadei/StorageDrainer/README.md

 - -targetblobcontainer: target container in Azure.
 If does not exist, will be created
 - -lp: number of partitions to perform the files listing.
 Recommended value to start with a default HDInsight cluster is 50.
 - -o: output path where to store the results.
 Recommended to be `wasb:///user-custom/output`
-- -direction: can be **aws-to-azure** or **azure-to-aws**.
+- -direction: can be **aws-to-azure**, **azure-to-aws** or **azure-to-azure**.
 This determines where the first list is obtained to compare with the other.
 Generally will should be aws-to-azure to check which files changed or were added in AWS that are not in Azure.

 ### Arguments - Azure to Azure
 ### Mandatory